stuartmcfarlane/24uzr-v3/README.md

 ## Running the development servers

-The api and the web client shoud be run in separate terminals.
+The api and the web client should be run in separate terminals.

 The servers will automatically recompile and restart when you edit the source.